BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 Therefore, if we publish 3 assignments, 3 particpants will take part in the experiment, each of them will classify all 10 images in one experiment.
 As a result, we will receive 30 HITs in total, 3 HITs for each image.

-For a more information, please refer to [here](https://blog.mturk.com/tutorial-understanding-hits-and-assignments-d2be35102fbd).
+For more information on this topic, please refer to [here](https://blog.mturk.com/tutorial-understanding-hits-and-assignments-d2be35102fbd).

 ## Creation of AWS Account
 You probably will not need to use your own account.